AztecProtocol/aztec-packages/yellow-paper/docs/contracts/index.md

 ##### L2 Inbox
 While the L2 inbox is not a real contract, it is a logical contract that apply mutations to the data similar to the L1 inbox to ensure that the sender cannot fake his position.
 This logic is handled by the kernel and rollup circuits.

-As for the L1 variant, we must populate the some fields:
+Just like the L1 variant, we must populate the some fields:
 - `L2Actor.actor`: The sender of the message (the caller) [also in L1 inbox]
 - `L2Actor.version`: The version of the L2 chain sending the message [also in L1 inbox]
 - `L1Actor.actor` The recipient of the message (the portal)